Every legal practice needs a simple legal marketing strategy.

 Establish a schedule that defines not just How you’ll engage with your audience but also When.
 By way of example, let’s revisit the tactics discussed above and assign some deadlines to ensure you remain accountable to your goals: Write one long-form article per month, create two short-form social media posts per week, and consistently reach out to three key contacts every week.
 Committing in advance to When you will execute your How will help you stay on track.

-Step Four: Review and Refine
+Step Four: Run, Review, and Adjust

 The journey to building a profitable law practice doesn’t end with the execution of your law firm’s marketing efforts.
 Continuous review and refinement are essential for ensuring your tactics remain effective, relevant and aligned with your objectives.